afterclass-io/afterclass.io/DEVELOPMENT.md

 Only needs to be done once.
 This command will create the database schema and seed the database with some initial data.

-If data is not seeded, run `bun run prisma/seed.ts`.
+If data is not seeded, run `bunx prisma db seed`.

 > [!TIP]